 During the peak season, there are several flights a day to El Calafate from Buenos Aires, Ushuaia, and Bariloche.
 In the winter, there are fewer flights and generally only from Buenos Aires.

-El Calafate is also well-connected by bus to other destinations in the area.
-This includes Rio Gallegos, Bariloche, and Puerto Natales (if coming from Torres Del Paine National Park).
+El Calafate is also well-connected by bus to other destinations in the area, including Rio Gallegos, Bariloche, and Puerto Natales (if coming from Torres Del Paine National Park).
 Just be prepared for some long bus rides!

 If you do want to hire a car, you can pick this up at the El Calafate airport.
 It’s a very easy drive with paved roads.
 You’ll also be able to stop at the viewpoints.